USS Caddo Parish: Service history

 During World War II, LST-515 was assigned to the European Theater.
 She was one of the eight LST's that took part in the disastrous "Exercise Tiger", a practice for the planned invasion of France, in April 1944.
 Under attack from German E-boats, LST-515 returned fire and lowered her boats to pick up survivors from LST-507.

 LST-515 participated in the Invasion of Normandy in June 1944.
 Following the war, LST-515 performed occupation duty in the Far East until mid-November 1952.
 She also saw postwar service with the Service Force, U.S. Atlantic Fleet.

 Upon her return to the United States, she was redesignated Caddo Parish, on 1 July 1955.
 The ship was decommissioned on 20 October 1955, and recommissioned on 2 August 1963.

+In August 1964 Caddo Parish and USS Monmouth County [LST-1032] transported the US Navy School of Music from Washington DC to Norfolk, VA.
+Army musicians aboard noted that the last time Army personnel had been embarked was during the invasion of Normandy.

 The tank landing ship performed service in Vietnam until transferred to the Republic of the Philippines as grant aid on 26 November 1969, she served the Philippine Navy as RPS Bataan (LT-85).